andykrohg/cs-workshop-scoreboard-client/README.md

 # Cloud Services Workshop Scoreboard - Client
 This repository houses the client-side component for the **cloud services workshop scoreboard**.
 It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized scoreboard server.

+Instructions for completing the workshop can be found at https://www.rosaworkshop.io.

 ## Deploy me
 Set an environment variable with your name.
 This is how you will appear on the workshop scoreboard:
 ```bash